My Individual Contributor README

 Teaching

-I am energized by teaching; I get a lot of gratification from helping someone understand something new.
+I am energized by teaching, especially if I help someone understand something new.

 Sometimes, this is direct action (like answering StackOverflow questions, pairing, or mentoring; see below).
 Other times, it's educational documents/guides that I throw into the ether, like my Advent of Code tutorials (which I'm very proud of).
 Answering questions in Slack is basically tiny teaching, so that's why I enjoy it so much.